d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 * We can train an RNN-based character-level language model to generate text following the user-provided text prefix.
 * A simple RNN language model consists of input encoding, RNN modeling, and output generation.
-* We iterate over sequential data with random sampling, where we re-initialize the RNN hidden state for each iteration.
+* Gradient clipping prevents gradient explosion, but it cannot fix vanishing gradients.
 * A warm-up period allows a model to update itself (e.g., obtain a better hidden state than its initialized value) before making any prediction.
-* Gradient clipping prevents gradient explosion, but it cannot fix vanishing gradients.

 ## Exercises

+1. Does the implemented language model predict the next token based on all the past tokens up to the very first token in *The Time Machine*?
+Which hyperparameter controls the length of history used for prediction?
 1. Show that one-hot encoding is equivalent to picking a different embedding for each object.
 1. Adjust the hyperparameters (e.g., number of epochs, number of hidden units, number of time steps in a minibatch, and learning rate) to improve the perplexity.
     * How low can you go?